 We recommend spending a bit more on a Capricorn branded tube as these are designed to sustain higher temperatures and are lubricated to ensure smooth filament feeding, which should help avoid the problem recurring in the future.

 Bowden Tube Issues

 As with most issues linked to extrusion issues, the most common sign is that the filament isn’t feeding properly even though the nozzle is clear.
-This tends to mean the filament is getting stuck in some way in the section of PTFE tubing that runs from the extruder to the hotend.
+This tends to mean the filament getting stuck in the PTFE tubing that runs from the extruder to the hotend.